 CC: “Extremely weak” is the second to worst possible rating a company could receive.
 Applicants should be worried about not receiving payouts from policies from these companies.

-Using these Ratings
+Using These Ratings

 The Fitch Rating shouldn’t be your end-all-be-all for finding the best company.
-There are dozens of other factors you’ll need to add in your search, but it’s important you look at their credit rating when trying to decide which company is best for you.
+There are dozens of other factors you’ll need to add to your search, but it’s important you look at their credit rating when trying to decide which company is best for you.